A4: Campus Structure for Policy Making

 and functioning of the whole College program and the philosophy

 of education underlying it.
-Membership on a board is normally for a three-year
+Membership on a board or elected committee is normally for a three-year

 order to ensure equitable representation of all segments of the community

 membership on a board or committee, the three-year convention

 may be superseded.